XanaduAI/QHack2023/README.md

 - Block of 10 hours access on a 127-qubit Eagle processor.

-*Here are some ideas: use the Circuit Knitting Toolbox to simulate and calculate energy states of large molecules (i.e. larger than H₂O), use the error mitigation and error suppression methods built into the Qiskit Runtime to produce high quality calculations of molecular energy states and vibrational energies, simulate lattices or material surfaces using the lattice problems constructs in Qiskit Nature, use quantum machine learning to classify molecules based on a useful interaction or property.*
+*Here are some ideas: use the Circuit Knitting Toolbox to simulate and calculate energy states of this large molecule, use the error mitigation and error suppression methods built into the Qiskit Runtime to produce high quality calculations of molecular energy states and vibrational energies.*

 **Second Prize**: